Danielxburns/hrext06-myCruddyApp/README.md

     // time as key
       // prompt entries as nested object
       // keys set as how, what, before
+      // move input to storage as nested objects of Date object

 - [ ]